JonathanS555/JonathanS555/README.md

-👋 Hi, I’m @JonathanS555, a data analyst and professional engineer.
+👋 Hi, I’m @JonathanS555, a data analyst and engineer.
 Welcome to my profile!